mahdiHash/blog-api/README.md

 After these steps, you need to install the dependencies.
 For that, you can write `npm install` in the terminal.
 This will install all the dependencies the project needs.

 Now to run a local server, enter `npm run start` (you can also write `npm run devstart` to use [nodemon](https://github.com/remy/nodemon)).
-After starting the server, you can send requests anyhow you're comfortable with (e.g. Postname) and get the response.
+After starting the server, you can send requests anyhow you're comfortable with (e.g. Postman) and get the response.
 The base URI is `http://127.0.0.1:3000` or `http://localhost:3000`.